toshiyan/clpdoc/source/install.rst

 Install
 -------

+0) The pakage can be downloaded from https://github.com/toshiyan/cmblensplus or type

+  git clode git@github.com:toshiyan/cmblensplus.git

-1) Using a fortran compiler, compile public packages, FFTW for flatsky code and HEALPix, cfitsio and LensPix for curvedsky code.
+1) Using a fortran compiler, compile public packages, FFTW for flatsky code, and HEALPix and cfitsio for curvedsky code.

 2) Type ./MAKEALL.sh all